Fan (person): Gaming

 Gaming fans, or "gamers", are fans focused on playing non-sport games, usually role-playing games, board games, miniature wargames, collectible card games or video games.

 Music

 Music fans can differ somewhat from fans of particular musicians, in that they may focus on a genre of music.
 Many of the trade journals around music, such as Rolling Stone, were created by music fans.
 A notable music fan was groupie Cynthia Plaster Caster, famous for making numerous plaster casts of rock stars' penises.
 Another was Pamela Des Barres, author of the book I'm With The Band.
-Fans who are not groupies prefer the term supporter.
 In the 1960s, the extreme frenzy of music fans surrounding the Beatles became known as Beatlemania.
 In 2019, Billboard observed that popular musicians such as Tyler, the Creator had leveraged the power of fans to drive digital downloads using merchandise bundles.
 Similarly, GQ recognized Vampire Weekend for their commitment to extensive band merchandising for dedicated fans.